Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 ---
-title: "Customized C2C for Av evasion "
+title: "Customized C2C for AV evasion "
 layout: "post"
 ---

-In the last weeks i did the Red Team Operator course and made some new experiences with the open source C2-Framework Covenant which is used in the course materials.
+In the last few weeks, i have had the opportunity to experience using the C2-Framework Covenant during the Red Team Operator course by Rastamouse.
-When i began the course, there was no content for AV-Evasion and C2-Customization, so i did that with Covenant for myself.
-In the meantime, content for AV-Evasion has been added in the course materials, a part of that material has been released by Rastamouse here.
+It is an open-source framework that enables developers to create their own AV-Evasion and C2-Customization projects.

 ### 1) Entering the Covenant C2C use case

-First of all we will clone the main Covenant repository into our local machine.
-Furthermore we will modifiy some of the default word used by Covenat
-(Grunt, Jitter, Stage0, etc) in order to alter AV signature scanning capabilities.
+After cloning the main repository of Covenant, we will modify some of its default words (Grunt, Jitter, Stage0, etc) to improve AV signature scanning capabilities.
 The bash script to automate this process is presented below:

 ```sh